waseem-qikfox/qikfox3D-viewer/indra/newview/linux_tools/client-readme.txt

    required Linux drivers straight from your graphics card manufacturer:
    - <https://wiki.firestormviewer.org/downloads#video_drivers>

-PROBLEM 2:- My whole system seems to hang when running Firestorm.
+PROBLEM 2:- My whole system seems to hang when running qikfox3D.
 SOLUTION:- This is typically a hardware/driver issue.
 The first thing to do is to check that you have the most recent official drivers for your graphics card (see PROBLEM 1).
-SOLUTION:- Some residents with ATI cards have reported that running 'sudo aticonfig --locked-userpages=off' before running Firestorm solves their stability issues.
+SOLUTION:- Some residents with ATI cards have reported that running 'sudo aticonfig --locked-userpages=off' before running qikfox3D solves their stability issues.
-SOLUTION:- As a last resort, you can disable most of Firestorm's advanced graphics features by editing the 'firestorm' script and removing the '#' from the line which reads '#export LL_GL_NOEXT=x'
+SOLUTION:- As a last resort, you can disable most of qikfox3D's advanced graphics features by editing the 'firestorm' script and removing the '#' from the line which reads '#export LL_GL_NOEXT=x'

-PROBLEM 3:- After I minimize the Firestorm window, it's just blank when it comes back.
+PROBLEM 3:- After I minimize the qikfox3D window, it's just blank when it comes back.
-SOLUTION:- Some Linux desktop 'Visual Effects' features are incompatible with Firestorm.
+SOLUTION:- Some Linux desktop 'Visual Effects' features are incompatible with qikfox3D.
 One reported solution is to use your desktop configuration program to disable such effects.
 For example, on Ubuntu 7.10, use the desktop toolbar menu to select System -> Preferences -> Appearance, then change 'Visual Effects' to 'None'.